-Signal conditioning is a vital process performed within the Data Acquisition System.
-It involves the manipulation of the analog signal output from the sensors to prepare it for the next stage of processing.
-Signal conditioning amplifies and converts the signals from the sensors or transducers into an easy-to-read, compatible form for data acquisition (DAQ) system.
+Signal conditioning, a vital process performed within a data acquisition system, involves the manipulation of the analog signal output from sensors in preparation for the next stage of processing.
+Signal conditioning amplifies and converts signals from various sensors and transducers into easy-to-read, compatible forms for data acquisition systems.

 Choose the right signal conditioner for your application

 As the name implies, a DIN rail mount signal conditioner mounts on a DIN rail bracket.
 DIN rail conditioners are very popular in industrial applications since they provide a rugged mounting format for either a few or a large number of signal conditioners.

 Layer N smart interfaces are an ideal alternative for traditional signal conditioners that feature remote connectivity and digital i/o for automatic local control.
 Compatible with a broad range of device outputs such as thermocouples, RTDs, Heat Flux thermopile, load cells, and more for process monitoring and control.
 Layer N Modbus interface brings edge computing capabilities of Smart Interfaces into an existing Modbus network with RS485 Transmit data to a computer device or a smart gateway for cloud connectivity.

 Certain signal conditioners can also be mounted on a common backplane.
 The backplane style provides the advantage of all output signals being accessible through a single common connnector.
 The backplane style signal conditioners are often used with data acquisition systems since a single cable can connect multiple conditioners to a data acquisiton device.